 This HDMI 2.1 monitor boasts some impressive specs under the hood, making it a showstopper for fast-paced gaming, but at high resolution.

-For PS5 and Xbox Series X, you'll be capped at 120fps at 4K, however, if your PC is up to the task, you can aim for higher.
+For PS5 and Xbox, you'll be capped at 120fps at 4K, however, if your PC is up to the task, you can aim for a higher frame rate.

-If you're playing first-person shooters, racing games or want something which will lend a fantastic polished quality to your gaming experience, the LG UltraGear 27GP950 could be one to certainly consider.
+If you're playing first-person shooters, racing games, or want something which will deliver a fantastic polished quality to your gaming experience, the LG UltraGear 27GP950 could be one to certainly consider.

-MSI is going to be getting on some HDMI 2.1 action with their MSI Optix MAG281URF.
+MSI is going to be getting in on the HDMI 2.1 action with their MSI Optix MAG281URF.

 Philips have also recently entered the fold of HDMI 2.1 monitors with their Philips Gaming 279M1RV, which looks to be rather good indeed.

-It's a 4K panel with a 144Hz refresh rate, offering up plenty of power and a 1ms response time also makes this a rather quick monitor indeed.
+Its 4K panel plus 144Hz refresh rate offers up plenty of power, and a 1ms response time also makes this a rather quick monitor indeed.